-If you are moving to a flat in a housing estate run by the Housing Department/Hong Kong Housing Society, you need to produce a letter of consent from the Housing Department/Hong Kong Housing Society granting permission for your domestic helper to reside in the premises and a copy of tenancy agreement.
+If you are moving to a flat in a housing estate run by the Housing Department/Hong Kong Housing Society, you need to produce a letter of consent from the Housing Department/Hong Kong Housing Society granting permission for your domestic helper to reside in the premises and a copy of the tenancy agreement.

 Renewing employment contract

-Termination of domestic helper employment contract
+Terminating domestic helper employment contract

-Both you and your domestic helper can terminate the contract by giving not less than one month’s notice in writing or by paying one month’s wages to the other party.
-Within seven days of termination, you should notify the Foreign Domestic Helpers Section of the Immigration Department in writing of the termination.
+Both you and your domestic helper can terminate the contract by giving not less than 1 month’s notice in writing or by paying 1 month’s wages to the other party.
+Within 7 days of termination, you should notify the Foreign Domestic Helpers Section of the Immigration Department in writing of the termination.

 Other than that, you and the helper need to work together to settle all the outstanding wages, holidays, severance payment, long service payment, etc.